 - Donate or raise funds to cover the expenses of the book nooks

-- Help dig and anchor the posts in the ground
+- Help dig and anchor the posts in the ground for a neighbor

 - Donate books